Amarok79/Amarok.Events/README.md

 For development, you need *Visual Studio 2017* (v15.7 or later).

 ## Documentation

 ### Event Source and Event

-Suppose you have an interface that exposes an event.
+Suppose you have an interface and want to expose an event.

     public interface IFooService
     {